 Step functions, their integral, basic properties.
-Lower and upper integrals of bounded functions on bounded intervals.
-Definition of Riemann integrable functions.
+Minorants and majorants of bounded functions on bounded intervals.
+Definition of Riemann integral.
+Elementary properties of Riemann integrals: positivity, linearity, subdivision of the interval.

 The application of uniform continuity to show that continuous functions are Riemann integrable on closed bounded intervals; bounded continuous functions are Riemann integrable on bounded intervals.